Written by Dr. Bhavya

 3. Headaches and Dizziness

-These symptoms also need our attention when it comes to UTI.
+These symptoms also need our attention when it comes to UTIs.

 When your body starts its immune response to fight a bacterial infection, the energy demand in the body may tire you, giving you a headache.
 With an infection, the inflammatory markers are triggered, releasing some chemicals that stimulate the pain pathway in the body.
-Additionally, one of the common causes of UTI is dehydration.
-So this can also lead to dizziness and headaches.
+Additionally, one of the common causes of UTIs is dehydration.
+This can also lead to dizziness and headaches.

 4. Blood Pressure Changes